California Immigrant Alliance Project

 Each library must select their materials and submit a list of purchases and associated delivery receipts to the funding agent by Friday, August 31, 2018:

 Libraries will be required to submit original invoices and delivery packing lists with each title clearly listed.

-Libraries will pay book vendors directly for their books.
+Round 1 libraries will pay book vendors directly for their books.
 Book vendors will NOT bill the funding agent.
 The funding agent will provide funds directly to the libraries upon receipt of the original invoices, delivery packing lists, and completed forms (each library will receive these forms from the funding agent).

 Questions?
 Contact Jeremy Wilson, Project Coordinator, at email@example.com.